mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 I keep the tripod between me and my monitor during recording sessions.
 I marked the position of the legs on my desk with painter's tape so that I can reproduce the position each time.

 Having the tripod means that when I want to record, I just drop the tripod and camera on my desk, and the position is instantly correct.
-It's a big win in terms of reducing friction, and it's also nice to record with my normal desk setup rather than fiddling with heights of everything before and after each session.
+It's a big win in terms of reducing friction, and it's also nice to record with my normal desk setup rather than fiddling with the heights of everything before and after each session.

-The one downside of the tripod is that it partially obstructs my view of my slides, but by the time I'm recording, I've memorized them anway.
+The one downside of the tripod is that it partially obstructs my view of my slides, but by the time I'm recording, I've memorized them anyway.

 {{<gallery caption="Mounting the webcam on top of my monitor (left) vs on a desk tripod in front of my monitor (right).
 The tripod makes it easier for me to look directly into the camera.">}}
 {{<img src="mounted-on-monitor.webp" max-width="354px">}}